UNNC-Fab/2025-2-simon/docs/courses/Molding_Casting/Molding_Casting.md

 # Molding and Casting

 Both Molding and Casting are ways to process materials where material is melted or poured into a framework to create final form.
 The difference are usually the type of material that is used when processing.
+Here are some pros and cons

 |Molding|Casting|
 |-------------|-------------|